Showing posts with label rush limbaugh. Show all posts

 So much for packing my snorkel and fins.

-Amazingly enough, I was greeted at the airport amid much fanfare and hoopla.
-After the ensuing festivities I was whisked away by private limousine to the dedication ceremony.
+After the commotion, I was whisked away by a private limousine to the dedication ceremony.

 An AP photographer was on hand to capture Nairobi's greeting guests.
-Here I am arriving and leaving.
+Here I am, arriving and leaving.

 We quickly pulled over just across from the promenade parking.
 While waiting for my door to open I looked through the windshield and noticed all but two heads inside the dilapidated bus - a female behind the wheel and the backside of a conspicuously irate man descending the steps.